lschulz/bpf-experiments/br/evaluation/README.md

 Standalone XDP BR
 -----------------
-The following commands were used to test the XDP BR independent of the other SCION services:
+The following commands were used to test the XDP BR independently of the other SCION services:
 ```bash
 PROJECT_DIR=<root of the repository>
 # Create virtual links